nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: transparency in PNG images with color type 0 or 2 not detected
 * fixed: transparency false positives for PNG images with color types 4 and 6
 * fixed: lazy load skips img elements with unquoted src attributes
+* fixed: images converted by PNG to JPG (and friends) do not have restore links in library

 = 5.4.0 =
 * added: EXACTDN_DEFER_JQUERY_SAFE override for when inline scripts depend on jQuery